scottyschup/ruby-curriculum/w1d2/classes.md

 * `Student#enroll` should take a `Course` object, add it to the student's list of courses, and update the `Course`'s list of enrolled students.
-    * `enroll` should ignore attempts to re-enroll a student
+    * `enroll` should ignore attempts to re-enroll a student.
-* `Student#course_load` should return a hash of departments to # of credits the student is taking in that department
+* `Student#course_load` should return a hash of departments to # of credits the student is taking in that department.
 * `Course#initialize` should take the course name, department, and number of credits.
-* `Course#students` should return a list of the enrolled students
+* `Course#students` should return a list of the enrolled students.
-* `Course#add_student` should add a student to the class
+* `Course#add_student` should add a student to the class.
-  * It should protect against enrolling twice
+  * Probably can rely upon `Student#entroll`.

 And some extras:
 * Each course should also take a set of days of the week (`:mon`,